Francis J. Gavin

-Francis J. Gavin (born December 4, 1965) is an American historian currently serving as the Giovanni Agnelli Distinguished Professor and Director of the Henry A. Kissinger Center for Global Affairs at Johns Hopkins University School of Advanced International Studies in Washington, D.C.
+Francis J. Gavin (born December 4, 1965) is an American historian currently serving as the Giovanni Agnelli Distinguished Professor and inaugural Director of the Henry A. Kissinger Center for Global Affairs at Johns Hopkins University School of Advanced International Studies in Washington, D.C.
 He is also the chairman of the Board of Editors for the Texas National Security Review.